KSP-RO/RealFuels/Readme_MFT.txt

+***Modular Fuel Tanks***
+by taniwha, based on work by NathanKell and ChestBurster for Modular Fuel Systems Continued.

-This update is by NathanKell and Chestburster. ialdabaoth (who is awesome) created Modular Fuels, and we're maintaining it in his absence.
+ialdabaoth (who is awesome) created Modular Fuels, and we're maintaining it in his absence.
-This update supercedes any dev release by NathanKell or MFS Configs release by Chestburster.

 License remains CC-BY-SA as modified by ialdabaoth.